-In this tutorial we will show you how to install and configuration of Joomla CMS on your Ubuntu 15.04 server.
-For those of you who didn’t know, Joomla is a free and open source popular content management that uses a PHP and a backend database, such as MySQL.
+In this tutorial, we will show you how to install and configuration of Joomla CMS on your Ubuntu 15.04.
+For those of you who didn’t know, Joomla is a free and open-source popular content management that uses PHP and a backend database, such as MySQL.
 It offers a wide variety of features that make it an incredibly flexible content management system right out of the box.
-Furthermore, there are hundreds of free extensions written for that allows users to extend its functionality and customize it to their own objectives.
+Furthermore, there are hundreds of free extensions written for that allow users to extend its functionality and customize it to their own objectives.
 A major advantage of using a content management system (CMS) is that it requires almost no technical skill or knowledge to manage.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Joomla in Ubuntu 15.04 server.
+I will show you through the step-by-step installation of Joomla in Ubuntu 15.04 server.

 Install Joomla on Ubuntu 15.04